Sleep Deprivation

 What is sleep deprivation?

-Having sleep disturbances or not getting enough sleep is sleep deprivation.
+Having sleep disturbances or not getting enough sleep is called sleep deprivation.
 It could be a short-term issue that lasts a day or two or a serious issue that lasts several weeks or even months.

 Sleep deprivation can occur due to various reasons, many of which are trivial, but it is also a significant symptom of certain medical conditions.
 Heartburn, heart failure, kidney disease, thyroid disease, and breathing difficulties are a few examples.
 (Please remember that self-diagnosis is often an incorrect approach in such instances; you are more likely to harm yourself.
 So, it is always best to consult a sleep specialist.)